 It is therefore important for licensees, mortgagee and others to register the rights attached to the patent.
 For more information, see Section 44a of the Patents Act.

 Registration of the pledge in the patent register is also necessary to secure the pledge's right in relation to the mortgagee's bankruptcy estate, see section 23 of the Property Rights Registration Act (in Norwegian).

-You are welcome to contact the Customer Service Centre by phone on +47 22 38 73 00 if you have any questions.
+You are welcome to contact the Customer Service Centre on +47 22 38 73 00 if you have any questions.